Virtual Photo Tours of London

 One of the Houses of Parliament's most famous features is the clock tower, which holds the famous bell known as Big Ben.

 Security is very high and very visible around the Houses of Parliament.
-Entrance to Westminster Hall is only allowed as part of a guided tour (note: it is closed for maintenance during 2006).
+Entrance to Westminster Hall is only allowed as part of a guided tour.
 Westminster Hall is imposing in size and décor.
 It was originally used as a court of law until the 19th century.
 It was here that Guy Fawkes was tried and found guilty of attempting to blow up the House of Lords on 5th November 1605.

 The House of Lords sit on Mon-Wed from 2.30pm.
 On Thurs from 3.00pm.
 If a sitting takes place on Friday it begins at 11.00am.